freedomofpress/securedrop/docs/google_authenticator.md

-### Set up Google Authenticator for the App Server
+### Set up Google Authenticator for the App and Monitor Servers

-As part of the SecureDrop installation process, you will need to set up two factor authentication using the Google Authenticator app.
+As part of the SecureDrop installation process, you will need to set up two factor authentication using the Google Authenticator app for both your App and Monitor Servers.

-Connect to the App Server using `ssh` and run `google-authenticator`.
+Connect to one of the server using `ssh` and run `google-authenticator`.
 Open the Google Authenticator app on your smartphone and follow the steps below for either iOS or Android.
+Once you've properly set up your first server, repeat these steps again on the other.

 **iOS instructions:**